molaux/sequelize-graphql-schema-builder/README.md

 ## Mutations

-For input types, when possible, a fake `GraphQLUnionInputType` is used.
-It can be resolved either by a node embedding only its primary key (refering to an existing one), or any else that will be considered as a creation type :
+For input types, when possible, a fake `union type` is used (For example, here : `InputLanguageByLanguageIdOrLanguageCreateInputThroughFilms`).
+It can be resolved either by a node embedding only its primary key (`InputLanguageByLanguageId` : refering to an existing one), or any else that will be considered as a creation type (`LanguageCreateInputThroughFilms`).
+The `LanguageCreateInputThroughFilms` is the `LanguageCreateInput` without the `Films` field : when you add a `Language` through a `Film` entity, you cannot add other `Films` to this new `Language` (at the present time).

 ```gql
 input FilmCreateInput {